deya-eldeen/blog/_posts/post/2022/2022-03-03-using-invisible-markers-ltr-0x200e-rtl200f-to-align-hybrid-rtl-ltr-strings-correctly.md

   - "Swift"
   - "Interface-Builder"
   - "Xcode"
+redirect_from:
+  - /using-invisible-markers-ltr-0x200e-rtl200f-to-align-hybrid-rtl-ltr-strings-correctly/
 ---

-So you have some text that contains both Arabic and English languages at the same time and are having difficulty aligning it?
-Sometimes it starts with English, and other times it starts with Arabic.
+When dealing with text that contains both Arabic and English languages, aligning it correctly can be quite challenging.
+This is especially true when the text may start with English at times and Arabic at others, leading to potential misalignment issues.

+The use of specific Unicode characters, such as the Left-to-Right Mark (0x200E) and the Right-to-Left Mark (0x200F), can help manage the directionality of the text and ensure proper alignment.
+By strategically implementing these markers, developers can achieve a more coherent and visually appealing presentation of bilingual text, enhancing readability and user experience.

 <!--more-->